-The Fort Sumter and Fort Moultrie National Historical Park sits prominently at the mouth of the Charleston Harbor, a strategic location that was crucial to its defense.
+The Fort Sumter and Fort Moultrie National Historical Park sits prominently at the mouth of Charleston Harbor, a strategic location that was crucial to its defense.
 Your tour vessel will cruise to Fort Sumter from Liberty Square in downtown Charleston or from Patriot’s Point in Mount Pleasant.
-The Arthur Ravenel Jr. Bridge provides the backdrop for all Fort Sumter cruises, with Charleston’s stately Rainbow Row and Battery homes clearly seen from onboard.
+The Arthur Ravenel Jr. Bridge provides the backdrop for all Fort Sumter cruises, with Charleston’s stately Rainbow Row and Battery homes clearly seen.
 Those departing from Mt.
 Pleasant will enjoy views of the USS Yorktown Aircraft Carrier from up-close, while tours embarking from downtown will see Aquarium Wharf as they depart and return.
 Approaching Fort Sumter, graceful sailboats and playful dolphins add to the photogenic scene.

 Learning the Events Leading to the War

 The first shots of the American Civil War were fired on Fort Sumter at approximately 4:30 a.m. on April 12th, 1861.
 Fort Sumter evacuated 34 hours later, and Union forces tried for nearly four years to take it back.
 Walk in the steps of those who shaped this nation alongside a national park ranger, and take in the stunning scene of historic Charleston as you cruise the harbor en route to the fort.

 Walking in the Steps of Those Who Shaped Our Nation